DataBiosphere/cgp-deployment/README.md

 6. Back in _EC2 Dashboard_ go to *Elastic IPs*.
 The IP address just created should be in that list.
 Check it and under *Actions*, *Associate*, choose resource type "Instance", and choose your EC2 (e.g., searching by its name).
 7.  <a name="sshconnect"></a>In _EC2 Dashboard_ make your VM active by clicking it.
 Then click _Connect_ on top.
 The example in that window shows you how to ssh into your VM from a terminal.

+#### Adding private SSH key to your VM

+Add your private ssh key under `~/.ssh/<your_key>.pem`, this is typically the same key that you use to SSH to your host VM, regardless it needs to be a key created on the AWS console so Amazon is aware of it.
+Then set privileges to _read-by-user-only_ by `chmod 400 ~/.ssh/<your_key>.pem` so your key is not publicly viewable.

 #### Configuring the ports in your VM
 Open inbound ports on your security group.
 Use the table below as a guide.
 Make sure you add /32 to the *Elastic IP*.